devops329/devops/instruction/awsRoute53/awsRoute53.md

 ![edit name servers](editNameServers.png)

-It will take a while for the new values to propagate, but when they are done y[AWS Route 53](awsRoute53/awsRoute53.md)ou can verify the values associated with your DNS records using `nslookup` to see what the Host zone has, and `whois` to see what the DNS registrar has.
+It will take a while for the new values to propagate, but when they are done modifying [AWS Route 53](awsRoute53/awsRoute53.md), you can verify the values associated with your DNS records using `nslookup` to see what the Host zone has, and `whois` to see what the DNS registrar has.

 ```sh
 > nslookup -type=ns byucsstudent.click